MakeContributions/DSA/docs/en/Sorting/Bubble-Sort.md

 1. Compares the first element with the next element.
 2. If the first element is larger than the next element then the elements are swapped.
-3. Step 2 is peformed untill the selected number is put to its correct position then the next element is compared.
+3. Step 2 is performed until the selected number is put to its correct position then the next element is compared.
-4. Multiple passes are made untill the sorting is completed.
+4. Multiple passes are made until the sorting is completed.

 ## Example